opendatasoft/codelibrary/content/custom-views/eco-counter/index.md

 This custom view is a plug and play add-on for data from the eco-counter extractor.
 You will need to up set up two datasets (either via URL or file upload), with the following configuration:

 - Eco-counter sites: with **eco-counter-sites** as source type (which will do automatically sort and format everything).
-- Eco-counter data: with **eco-counter** as source type and a join processor with the _eco-counter-sites_ dataset with `id` as local and remote key and `name` as return field.
+- Eco-counter data: with **eco-counter** as source type and `hour` as timestep in the options.
+Then add a join processor with the _eco-counter-sites_ dataset with `id` as local and remote key and `name` as return field.

 ![processor setup](processor.png)